What is Section Terminating Equipment (STE) for OTN Applications?

 For OTN applications, the basic definition of a Section Terminating Equipment is any equipment that (1) transmits data into or receives data from the Section and (2) also monitors and manages the data transmission over this Section (e.g., the optical fiber link that exists between the Near-End and the adjacent Far-End Network Equipment).

-For OTN applications, the OTUk Layer is the protocol layer that is responsible for managing and monitoring the transmission/reception of data across a Section.
+For OTN applications, the OTUk Layer is the protocol layer responsible for managing and monitoring the transmission/reception of data across a Section.

 More specifically, an OTN Source (or Transmitting) STE is any equipment that performs ALL the following functions.